Cloudflare Docs

 Install .NET

 Blazor uses C#.
-You will need to install the .NET SDK to continue creating a Blazor project.
-Download and run the installer.
+You will need the latest version of the .NET SDK to continue creating a Blazor project.
+If you don’t have the SDK installed on your system please download and run the installer.

 Creating a new Blazor WASM project

-There are two types of Blazor projects: Blazor Server applications, which run on the server, and Blazor WASM (WebAssembly), which run in the browser.
-Since Blazor Server is not static, this guide will use Blazor WASM.
+There are two types of Blazor hosting models: Blazor Server which requires a server to serve the Blazor application to the end user, and Blazor WebAssembly which runs in the browser.
+Blazor Server is incompatible with the Cloudflare edge network model, thus this guide only use Blazor WebAssembly.

-Create a new Blazor WASM application by running the following command in a new directory:
+Create a new Blazor WebAssembly (WASM) application by running the following command:

 $ dotnet new blazorwasm -o my-blazor-project